-Sometimes we may obtain information about individuals from other sources including, without limitation, the Law Society of Upper Canada and its licensees, any person interacting with Foundation grantees, other members of the legal profession, financial institutions, information in grant applications, and consumer–reporting agencies (see “Credit Bureaus” below).
+Sometimes we may obtain information about individuals from other sources including, without limitation, the Law Society of Ontario and its licensees, any person interacting with Foundation grantees, other members of the legal profession, financial institutions, information in grant applications, and consumer–reporting agencies (see “Credit Bureaus” below).

 In most cases, if we collect, use, or disclose personal information, we will obtain consent from the individual to whom it relates.
 Sometimes we will ask for consent in writing, but in some cases, we may accept verbal consent.
 Sometimes consent may be implied through conduct with us or the nature of an individual’s relationship with us.
 Should consent be withdrawn, that may impact on our activities.

 6. Use of Personal Information

 We use personal information to receive interest on licensees’ mixed trust accounts, to administer our information databases, to build and to maintain our expertise and knowledge, and to include individuals in our information distribution and marketing activities.
 We also use personal information to facilitate the making of grants.
 If an individual no longer wishes to receive information about developments in our various activities, he or she can ask us not to send any further material.

 LFO does not disclose personal information to third parties (except to the Law Society of Ontario) to enable them to market their products and services.